alielw/APS-NGS-day2-PM/README.md

 ## a.
 PRACTICAL ACTIVITY

-Extract read counts with htseq.
+Extract read counts with htseq-count(https://htseq.readthedocs.io/en/release_0.11.1/count.html) for each gene.

-* First, copy the folder containing the BAM files for our 8 samples (4 individuals, 2 samples per individual) to your fastdata

-        cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output /fastdata/$USER/DE
+* Htseq-count takes a couple of hours to run, so lets just focus on one individual (96I).
+Check that the BAM file for this individual is already located in your fastdata folder.

+        cd /fastdata/$USER/align/Quality_assessment

+        ls

-* Check that the BAM files are sorted, and if so whether they are sorted by read name or by alignment position.
-You only need to check one file (96I).
+* Check that the BAM file is sorted, and if so whether it is sorted by read name or by alignment position.
+You need to know this for htseq-count.

+       	qrsh

+        source /usr/local/extras/Genomics/.bashrc

         samtools view -H 96I.bam | head

-* Htseq-count takes a couple of hours to run, so lets just submit one job to ShARC as practice (96I).
+* Use htseq-count to extract read counts.
 You can run this in interactive mode.
-Remember to specify with -r whether the bam file is sorted by read name (`name`) or alignnment position (`pos`)
+Remember to specify with -r whether the BAM file is sorted by read name (`name`) or alignnment position (`pos`).
+This command may take a while to finish so move onto the next session.

-        qrsh

-        source /usr/local/extras/Genomics/.bashrc
+        source activate htseq

-        cd /fastdata/$USER/DE/Tophat_output

-        htseq-count -f BAM 96I.bam /fastdata/$USER/align/Cufflinks_output -r [name/pos] > 96I.htseq
+        htseq-count -f bam 96I.bam /fastdata/$USER/align/Cufflinks_output/merged_asm/merged.gtf -r [name/pos] > 96I.htseq

-* We have already generated read count files for all the samples.
+* It is not feasible to run htseq-count on all our samples in the practical due to time contains.
+We have already generated read count files for all the samples.
 There should be 8 files, one for each sample.

         /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts

 * Copy the read count folder into your fastdata folder.

-        cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts /fastdata/$USER/DE/
+        cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts /fastdata/$USER/DE/htseqCounts

+        cd /fastdata/$USER/DE/htseqCounts

-* We need to merge the read counts across samples so we have one file with all the read counts.
-You can do this using a custom python script
+* We need to merge the read counts across samples into one file.
+You can do this using a custom python script.

-        python script.py merged_readcounts.txt
+        python /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/scripts/merge_counts.py merged_readcounts.txt

+* How many genes are there?
+You can count this with Unix (`wc -l`).
+Remember Htseq-count calculates read counts for each gene by merging across transcripts.

+        wc -l merged_readcounts.txt

 * The downstream analyses we will perform next in R on the desktop.
 Copy the merged read count file onto your desktop.
 You need to open a new terminal window to do this.